checklistanimations/about-checklist-animations/do-i-use-ai.md

 In the past I would hit the user forums.
 Ask a question and get an answer some time later.
 I would also look at online documentation.
 This is how I would learn things.
 AI does make this easier by allowing a conversation and then summarizing all those web results out there so I can get a quick answer.

 I use AI as a sound board.
 I will say "hey do you think users would use this?" and sometimes it will answer correctly, sometimes not.
-I knkow that I have to have a way to validate what AI says.
+I know that I have to have a way to validate what AI says.
 So I ensure I am the expert in everything I ask it.

 So what do I use AI for.